ContextMapper/contextmapper.github.io/getting-involved.md

 sectionid: "getting-involved"
 ---

-As an open source project, we are happy to welcome new contributors offering their support to make Context Mapper better.
+As an open source project, we are happy to welcome new contributors who want to help improve Context Mapper.
-To get involved with Context Mapper, you have the following options:
+To get involved with Context Mapper consider the following options:

 ## Contribute bug reports or feature requests
 Use GitHub issues to report bugs or feature requests in our repositories: